yuanbit/FinBERT-QA/README.md

 ```

 ## Retriever
 The retriever uses the BM25 implementation from [Anserini](https://github.com/castorini/anserini).
-To replicate the creation of Lucene index for the FiQA dataset run the following inside the docker image:
+To replicate the creation of the Lucene index for the FiQA dataset run the following inside the docker image:
 ```
 cd retriever
 git clone https://github.com/castorini/anserini.git
 sh indexer.sh
 ```
 ## Dataset
-The [raw dataset](https://sites.google.com/view/fiqa) has been cleaned and split into training, validation, and test sets in the form of lists where each sample is a list of```[question id, [label answer ids], [answer candidate ids]]```.
-There are  The datasets are stored in the pickle files in ```data/data_pickle```.
-The generation of the datasets can be replicated by running the ```src/generate_data.py``` script, more details please see usage.```data/data_pickle``` is a pickle file consisting of a python dictionary where the keys are the question ids and the values are lists of relevant answer ids.
+The [raw dataset](https://sites.google.com/view/fiqa) has been cleaned and split into training, validation, and test sets in the form of lists where each sample is a list of ```[question id, [label answer ids], [answer candidate ids]]```.
+The datasets are stored in the pickle files in ```data/data_pickle```.
+The generation of the datasets can be replicated by running the ```src/generate_data.py``` script, more details please see [Generate data](#generate-data). ```data/data_pickle``` is a pickle file consisting of a python dictionary where the keys are the question ids and the values are lists of relevant answer ids.

-Since creating inputs for to fine-tune a pre-trained BERT model can take some time, sample datasets are provided in ```data/sample/``` for testing.
+Since creating inputs to fine-tune a pre-trained BERT model can take some time, sample datasets are provided in ```data/sample/``` for testing.

-Example QA:
+Example QA pair:
 ```
 Question: Why are big companies like Apple or Google not included in the Dow Jones Industrial Average (DJIA) index?